A young man wearing a Mears uniform carries copper pipes over his shoulder

 • Emergency services gained access to your home and repair/replacement of windows/doors is required.
 Please tell us if this is the result of a welfare check.

-Yes - if you’re struggling with mould in your home, please talk to us straight away as we are here to help you.
+If you’re struggling with damp or mould in your home, please talk to us straight away as we are here to help you.
 Calling us as soon as possible can make the issue easier to fix.
 Call our Repairs Centre on 01733 385030 or get in touch online via MyCKH.

 We will visit your home to assess the problem.
 After we’ve cleaned the problem area, we’ll talk about how you can help stop condensation and mould and how we can help if you need any extra support.